Bhatta6190/Waveform-LiDAR-Analysis/Signal-deconvolution/README.md

 where $$\beta$$ is the boosting coefficient and $$P_\delta$$ is the deconvolved signal.

 The process is repeated after `n` **iterations** and for each **repetitions** to allow for boosting to have a greater effect over multiple cycles.
 For example if i define `num_iter = 500` and `num_rep = 5`, it means i am running 500 iterations 5 times and after each 500 iteration (or a repetition) i boost the signal by raising it to certain power i.e. `boosting factor` or `boosting coefficient`.
 This makes algorithms to converge faster to their optimal solution, however care must be taken while applying boosting to noisy signal as noise also gets boosted along with the signal.
-For more information refer to the sources mentioned in the **References** section.

 ---